alex-costich/react-router-docs-follow-along/notes/basics.md

 ])
 ```

-Whatever `form` we were using to handle the date, should be turned into a React Router `Form`, which works the same, but prevents the browser from sending the request to the serve and instead sends POST and GET requests to the route's **action**.
+Whatever `form` we were using to handle the date, should be turned into a React Router `Form`, which works the same, but prevents the browser from sending the request to the server, and instead sends requests to the route's **action** or **loader** depending on the method.

+### POST -> REQUESTS TO ACTION

+### GET -> REQUESTS TO LOADER

 **Essentially what we're doing with this is help our app handle form submissions without causing a full page reload.**